 - CME providers must ensure that CME planning decisions are made free of the control of a commercial interest, including the selection of all persons and organizations that will be in a position to control CME content.

-- A commercial interest cannot take the role of a nonaccredited partner in a joint sponsorship relationship.
+- A commercial interest cannot take the role of a nonaccredited partner in a joint provider relationship.

 - Providers must be able to show that everyone who is in a position to control the content of educational activities has disclosed to the provider all relevant financial relationships with any commercial interest.

 - Those who refuse to disclose relevant financial relationships are disqualified from participation in planning or delivering education.

 - Providers must implement a mechanism to identify and resolve all conflicts of interest for all persons in control of content, including planners, teachers, and authors.

 - The provider must have written policies and procedures governing honoraria for planners, teachers, and authors.